-Deleting a track when you are in the All ... playlist removes it from your library and any crates that the track may be in.

-Deleting a track inside a crate removes it from that crate but the file will remain in your All ... playlist.

-Deleting a track from a subcrate will remove it from the subcrate and the main crate but not the All... playlist.

-Deleted crates are sent to the recycle bin/ trash.
+- Deleting a track when you are in the All... playlist removes it from your library and any crates that the track may be in. - Deleting a track inside a crate removes it from that crate but the file will remain in your All... playlist. - Deleting a track from a subcrate will remove it from the subcrate and the main crate but not the All... playlist. - Crates that are deleted are sent to the recycle bin/trash.

-To delete any files from your library and your hard drive (sending them to the recycle bin) use the shortcut ctrl-shift-delete.
+NOTE: To delete any files from your library and your hard drive (sending them to the recycle bin) use the shortcut ctrl-shift-delete.